Porirua woman's body found in vacant property by new owners

-The body of a Porirua woman found in a house near Ruatoria was found by the new owners of the property, police say.
+The body of a Porirua woman found in a house near Ruatoria was discovered by the new owners of the property, police say.

 "The property recently changed hands and the body was found by the new owners who had gone to have a look around there last Saturday," Detective Senior Sergeant Ben Quinn said.